Inventory

 To view additional information about an entity in the table, click the eye icon in the Actions column for the row.
 In the ENTITY DETAILS dialog box that opens, you can view more details and navigate to Smart View pages.

 On the DETAILS tab, you can view core properties and metadata information about the entity.
 Click the SMART VIEW button to navigate to Smart View to examine the graphs and charts of an entity’s metrics and events.
-You can also click the RELATED METRICS tab to quickly view a snapshot of the current metrics for your entity and the RELATED ENTITIES tab to view what the metrics look like for related entities.
+You can also click the following tabs:

 Optionally, you can choose to pin the Actions column on the left side of the table.
 To do so, click the More actions button next to the column name, then click Pin left.